-Employee acknowledges that Employee is not otherwise entitled to receive the Severance Benefits set forth in this Section 4 and acknowledges that nothing in this Separation Agreement shall be deemed to be an admission of liability on the part of any of the Released Parties.
+Employee acknowledges that Employee is not otherwise entitled to receive the Separation Payment and acknowledges that nothing in this Separation Agreement shall be deemed to be an admission of liability on the part of any of the Released Parties.
 Employee agrees that Employee will not seek anything further from any of the Released Parties.
-Employee also agrees that the Severance Benefits to be paid under this Separation Agreement are due solely from the Company and that Insperity has no obligation to pay the payments even though the payment and benefits may be processed through Insperity.
+Employee also agrees that the Separation Payment to be paid under this Separation Agreement is due solely from the Company and that Insperity has no obligation to pay the Separation Payment even though it may be processed through Insperity.